 When your project is in its early stages, it might attract interest from a large group of people from the community.
 Making decisions among several people and without a structure can be difficult, and for this reason, it is extremely useful to create a steering group as early in the process as possible.
-Not only this, a steering group lends credibility to your idea, and as long as you ensure that it is diverse, it will build support across the various different sectors of your community.
+In addition, a steering group lends credibility to your idea and, as long as you ensure that it is diverse, it will build support across the various different sectors of your community.

 The steering group (also referred to as a core team or working group) will coordinate and guide your project as it moves forward.
-The group can include members of the community in addition to people who work for other organisations, if you feel that they have knowledge and experience which will be valuable for your project.
+The group should include members of the community as well as people working for other organisations who may be able to offer knowledge and experience which will be valuable for your project in these early stages.
 Later in the process and once your organisation has decided upon its legal structure, it is likely that some of the steering group members will stay on to form the management committee or board of directors.